Our Claddagh History

 The Claddagh ring, known all over the world as a symbol of love, loyalty and friendship, originated in a small village on the outskirts of Galway City.

 With ancestors from this iconic Claddagh fishing village, Skipper Ciaran Oliver & his extended family are proud of their ancestral heritage.
 At the heart of the family's history is the Galway Hooker Boat fishing traditions.

 CLADDAGH CUSTOM: A Living Tradition.

-As one of the oldest recorded fishing villages in Ireland, the Claddagh dates back to the 6th Century.
-Up until the early 1900s it was a thriving Irish speaking community with it's own customs (they even had a King of the Claddagh), laws & way of life that was shaped entirely by ocean living & traditional fishing practices.
+As one of the oldest recorded fishing villages in Ireland, the Claddagh dates back to the 7th Century.
+Up until the early 1900s it was a thriving Irish speaking community with its own customs (they even had a King of the Claddagh), laws & way of life that was shaped entirely by ocean living & traditional fishing practices.
 The Galway Hooker workboat was central to the survival of this culturally unique community, as well as their beautiful rye & oat straw thatched cottages with whitewashed walls.

 The thatched cottage: An image that has become a well established, much loved symbol of Ireland.

 This was the home of hundreds of fishermen & their hard working wives, and at one time there would have been up to 500 of these dwellings on the shoreline of Galway City.
 Sadly, the houses were demolished in the 1930s.
 However, the memory of the Claddagh people lives on through families such as the Oliver's who are dedicated to a life inspired by previous generations, Wild Atlantic adventures & inclusive community values.

 The term ‘hooker’ is associated with ‘hook and line’ fishing, where long lines of baited hooks were drawn through the water and individual fish were caught when they went for the bait on each hook.
 This method of fishing, adopted by Galway fishermen, was referred to as ‘long-lining’.